 If you’re in early recovery, with only a little bit of time being sober, you run an extremely high likelihood of relapse, especially if you and your significant other share the same drug of choice.
 Seeing your loved one high may ignite triggers and cravings within yourself that you thought you were already done dealing with and it may be difficult to resist the urge to use, knowing that your significant other has a direct connection.

 All in all, choosing to stay with your significant other after they have relapsed may be signing you up for one as well—so it’s not the best choice that you can make for yourself.
-If you’re interested in getting your significant other who has relapsed into treatment, you can contact one of our addiction specialists who can go over some of your options and help get your loved one the best treatment possible.
+If you’re interested in getting your significant other who has relapsed into treatment, you can contact one of our specialists who can go over some of your options and help get your loved one connected to the best treatment center possible.